AlchemicRaker/fire/README.md

 > We know IRQ cycles are valuable.
 The baseline IRQ is empty, containing only the required `rti`.

 > The most common use for IRQ is for creating a single horizontal scroll split.
 We provide a mapper-generic way of achieving this with the "IRQ_SCREEN_SCROLL" module.

-## C Environment Features

-### PRG BANK "farcall"

-When functions that are in the PRG BANK need to be called from anywhere outside their own bank, there is no guarantee that bank will actually be available.
-This farcall feature addresses that by allowing you to mark those functions that need to be "farcall"ed.
-Use the `#pragma wrapped-call (push, farcall, bank)` syntax as shown here, to "wrap" (annotate) those functions that need to be farcallable. **The function must take no arguments (void) and return void.**

-An example `pause_menu.h`:

-    #pragma wrapped-call (push, farcall, bank)
-    void pause_menu(void);
-    #pragma wrapped-call (pop)

-In this example code, the `pause_menu()` function is being marked as farcallable.
-That means, any of your other code may call it, and it will automatically handle swapping in that bank.

-    #include "pause_menu.h"
-    ...
-    if(PAUSE) {
-        pause_menu();
-    }

-Know that the bank will swap every time the function is called.
-Consider putting loops and the functions they need to call within the same bank, in order to reduce the overhead of bank switching.

-In our example, if you wish to be able to call `pause_menu()` directly without triggering bank switching, then do not include the annotated definition.
-A second header may be useful for this purpose.

-An example `pause_menu_local.h`:

-    void pause_menu(void);

-If you were to include this "local" header and make a call to `pause_menu()`, it would assume the bank is already available and jump directly to it.
-This sidesteps the bank switching, and its overhead, entirely.

-### DATA BANK controls

-Three functions are available for contolling the DATA BANK.

-You may choose to utilize it as a stack, which will allow multiple parts of your code to coordinate access to the DATA BANK.
-For instance, when you load a stage, you may wish to keep the stage data available in the bank.
-In the meantime, you may have a routine to load enemy data from a different bank (push), and then restore it back to the stage data when you're done (pop).

-    void push_data_bank(char);
-    void pop_data_bank();

-If a data stack is not necessary, you may directly switch the selected banks.

-    void select_data_bank(char);

-### SAMPLE BANK controls

-You may directly switch the selected sample banks.

-    void select_sample_bank(char);

-## ASM Environment Features

-### PRG BANK ~~"farjsr" and "farjmp"~~ (_todo_)

-This is the assembly equivalent of the C "farcall" feature described above. "farjsr" and "farjmp" are provided as a macros, and require a single symbol as a target.
-For instance:

-    do_pause:
-        farjsr pause_menu

 ## Available Modules